baldrys-ed/api-doc/README.md

-# Stefa Backend Installation Guide
+# Umalat Installation Guide

-This guide provides step-by-step instructions for setting up the Stefa PHP backend environment.
+This guide provides step-by-step instructions for setting up the Umalat.

 ---